Krien/ZNS_personal_Qemu_config/README.md

 ## How to use
 This projects comes with two scripts: `./create_images.sh` and `./start_qemu_zns.sh`.
 To explain the scripts: `./create_images.sh` creates the storage device images (I am not going to share raw images on Github...) and `./start_qemu_zns.sh` starts Qemu to make use of the created images.
 Note that these scripts only creates the storage devices, you do still need your own qcow image, such as Ubuntu.
-This image is probably different from mine, so alter `image` in  `./start_qemu_zns.sh` to your own.
+Your image is probably different from mine, so alter the variable `image` in  `./start_qemu_zns.sh` to your own.

+After the image is launched, you should connect through SSH to the qcow image.
+This depends entirely on what ports you have specified for your image (I hope you have...), by default I have set it to 7777 and 22.
+Please alter `./start_qemu_zns.sh` to achieve this.
+If you have succesfully connected, the devices should be available in `/dev/...` on the image.

 WARNING, running `./create_images.sh` will eat more than 20 GB.